Are Biological Systems More Intelligent Than Artificial Intelligence?: Abstraction, Distribution and Delegation

 \subsection{Delegated Control}

-Unlike biological systems a lower level of abstraction in a computer is not necessarily made up of smaller parts that form a collective.
-Looking at a lower level of abstraction is not like `zooming in'.
-For example, Python code is run by an interpreter, which can run on a computer.
-That interpreter is not a collective.
-It is not made up of parts capable of functioning independently.

-Delegating work is not the same thing as delegating control.
-For example, work can be delegated to GPUs, but if we remove a GPU from the computer it will not then pursue goals independently.
-It will sit, inert until once again integrated into a larger system.
-It requires no incentives.
-Control is imposed top-down, from higher to lower levels of abstraction.

-Conversely in a biological system each cell is independently capable of goal directed behaviour \cite{ball2023}, assuming it remains alive.
-Control in a complex biological system begins bottom-up, before top-down.
-Control then propagates in both directions.
-Each and every part of a collective acts on its own, and those actions imply a `policy'.
+Delegation is the level of abstraction at which adaptive control resides.
+In a typical computing stack, lower layers (instruction set, microarchitecture, hardware) implement fixed semantics rather than autonomous goal-directed behaviour.
+Adaptation therefore occurs where policy can change.
+This is usually at the software layer we program, even though lower layers can carry mutable state (data, caches, firmware).

+Distribution is not delegation.
+A workload can be spread across many GPUs without granting any component independent control.
+Remove a GPU and it does not continue pursuing the system's objectives, or any other for that matter.

+Biological collectives differ in that cells and tissues are autonomously goal-directed at their own scale \cite{ball2023}.
+Higher-level coherence arises when the viable policy sets of parts intersect, producing a collective policy (collective identity).
+Control can propagate bottom-up and top-down by which I mean collectives \textit{constrain} their parts (e.g.\ via signals or incentives), but parts also shape collective behaviour.
+For illustrative purposes, consider how members of a collective are constrained by the collective, for example members of a human society are incentivised to obey laws.
+This is a form of top-down control.
+Bottom-up then becomes just whatever the individual humans do within those constraints.
+Each part of a collective acts on its own, and its actions imply a `policy'.
 Each individual policy determines how that part interacts with the other parts, or more to the point their policies.
 These interactions cause the system as a whole to act, which implies a collective policy.
 If collective and individual policies align in service of homeostasis, then the system can persist.
-It has a collective identity or goal.
-That identity can constrain parts of the collective.
-For example, we might say the level of abstraction is cells, and then describe an organ as a collective policy of those cells.
-Likewise, we might look at the level of organs, and describe a human as a collective policy of those organs.
-Or we could describe the human as the collective policy of cells, and see the organs as a sort of middle management layer.

-A good example to understand the limit cases for delegation is an economy.
-In an ideal centrally planned economy control is concentrated at the highest level of abstraction.
-We can think of the people in the economy as a lower level of abstraction.
-Those people \textit{can} adapt, but are not really allowed to because all decisions are imposed top-down.
-On the other extreme control is delegated to parts at the lowest level of abstraction, and conditions are such that control remains decentralised (i.e. there is some method of redistribution such as war or technological innovation).